locana-co/PMT/Database/Functions.md

 	```
 	{"column_name": "value"}
 	```
+4. role\_id (integer) **Required for create and update operations**.
+The role id of the edited user record for the instance.
-4. delete\_record (boolean) - Optional, default is false.
+5. delete\_record (boolean) - Optional, default is false.
 True to request the record be deleted.

 ##### Result

 Json with the following:

-1.  id (integer) – project\_id of the project created, updated or deleted.
+1.  id (integer) – user\_id of the user that was created, updated or deleted.
 2.  message(character varying) - Message containing either "Success" for a successful transaction or containing an error description regarding the unsuccessful transaction.
 Some possible error messages:
 	- Must include json parameter when delete_record is false.